ErpNetDocs/dev/topics/table-api/index.md

 The use of **TableAPI** allows multiple queries to pull data from the database simultaneously without overloading the server and disrupting the primary operations.

-### Optimized loading of user features
+### Optimized loading of custom properties

-Custom features are also used in the analyses performed in PowerBI.
+Custom properties are also used in the analyses performed in PowerBI.

 Since their volume is significant, it is very important for them to be loaded and used efficiently.

-#### Optimized loading of all necessary features
+#### Optimized loading of all necessary properties

 For this purpose, we use the following code defining a query named **Gen_Property_Values**: